My husband had been dead less than a week when the first collections call came.

 It’s not uncommon for creditors to nudge grieving relatives into paying their deceased loved one’s bills.

-In case you find yourself in a similar situation, what you should know follows.
+In case you find yourself in a similar situation, here is what you should know.
 Keep in mind that laws vary by state, so this article should not be considered specific advice for your situation.

 For advice pertaining to your specific situation, seek out the help of a competent financial professional or estate attorney.